fragrussu/MyRelax/README.md

 * `getT2T2star.py`: to fit a mono-exponential decay model to magnitude MRI data for T2 (T2*) estimation;
 * `getT2T2starBiexp.py`: to fit a bi-exponential decay model to magnitude MRI data, obtaining estimates of 2 distinct T2 (or T2*) constants and of their relative signal fractions.

 You can run MyRelax scripts from command line, for instance using a Bash or C shell.
-Some tools support multi-core analyses (but no GPU at the moment).
+Some scripts support multi-core analyses (option `--ncpu`; no GPU at the moment though).
 Importantly, each tool has a manual: to print it, simply type in your terminal
 ```
 python </PATH/TO/SCRIPT> --help
 ```